mohakraitani/Refintiv-Identifier-Pull-Request-API/README.md

 # Refintiv-Identifier-Pull-Request-API

-For converting identifiers in Refintiv
+This script helps link external datasets with Refinitiv data by matching them through common identifiers.For converting identifiers in Refintiv.

-Essential Step please generate API Key from Refintiv/LSEG
+Essential Steps please generate API Key from Refintiv/LSEG

 In Refintiv search box Type "APPKEY" (APP Key Generator) - then select EDP API and add your API key name as desired.